 Drunk driving statistics

-Each day about are injured in a drunk driving crash.
+Each day about 800 people are injured in a drunk driving crash.

 - Over 94% of drivers perceive driving after drinking as very or extremely dangerous.
 However, almost 10% admit to having done so in the past 30 days.